View Other Content

 2016 – James Milner’s early penalty was enough to secure victory over Augsburg 1907 e.
 V. in the second leg of our UEFA Europa League Round of 32 tie, as we went all the way to the Final in Basel that season.
 Portuguese midfielder João Teixeira played his eighth and last reds game.

 1911 - Manager Don Welsh was born in Manchester.
 He had guested for the reds during the Second World War, and later took charge at Anfield for 232 games over five years during the 1950’s.
-He has the indignity of being our first Manager to be sacked, in May 1956, after presiding over our relegation from the top flight in 1954, and failing to lead us back to the promised land.
+He has the indignity of being our first Manager to be sacked, in May 1956, after presiding over our relegation from the top flight in 1954, before failing to lead us back to the promised land.

 1967 – Former First Team Coach Kevin Keen was born in Amersham.
 He was appointed in July 2011, joining from West Ham United before moving on in June 2012.